Morita equivalence classes for crossed product of rational rotation algebras: Introduction

 As a consequence, for any two rational numbers $\theta$ and $\theta'$, we have:

 \end{thm}

 The proof involves constructing Morita equivalence bimodules over the rational rotation algebras and identifying a suitable action of the group $F$ on these bimodules via Weyl operators.
-Although the general idea underlying our construction has appeared in previous works of~\cite{CL17},~\cite{BCHL18}; the distinctive contribution of our approach lies in the replacement of the classical Hilbert space \( L^2(\mathbb{R}) \) with the richer structure of \( L^2(\mathbb{R} \times \mathbb{Z}_c) \).
+Although the general idea underlying our construction has appeared in previous works of~\cite{CL17},~\cite{BCHL18}; the distinctive contribution of our approach lies in the replacement of the classical Hilbert space \( L^2(\mathbb{R}) \) with the richer structure of \( L^2(\mathbb{R} \times \mathbb{Z}_c) \), where $c$ is a positive number.
+It is worth noting that there is no straightforward way to prove this result using the section algebra picture of the rational rotation algebras.
 As a consequence of Theorem~\ref{intro:ME rational}, we obtain the following corollary.

-\begin{thm} [Theorem~\ref{Real ME finite},~Corollary~\ref{R ME with Z}] Let $F \subseteq \mathrm{SL}(2,\mathbb{Z})$ be one of the finite cyclic groups $\mathbb{Z}_2, \mathbb{Z}_3, \mathbb{Z}_4$ and $\mathbb{Z}_6$.
+\begin{thm} \normalfont{[Theorem~\ref{Real ME finite},~Corollary~\ref{R ME with Z}]} Let $F \subseteq \mathrm{SL}(2,\mathbb{Z})$ be one of the finite cyclic groups $\mathbb{Z}_2, \mathbb{Z}_3, \mathbb{Z}_4$ and $\mathbb{Z}_6$.
 Let $\theta, \theta' \in \mathbb{R}$.
 Then:

 For a matrix $A\in\mathrm{SL(2,\Z)}$ of infinite order, we have:

 \end{thm}

 Theorem~\ref{intro:ME} generalizes earlier results obtained in~\cite{BCHL18},~\cite{Cha23},~\cite{BCHL21}.